cartzedan/Note-paddy/README.md

 # Note-paddy
  A Note Taking App  built for revocube tech that can be used to create, save, and delete notes.
-It will retrieve note data from a local storage file built with bootstrap, css and javascript.
+It will retrieve note data from a local storage file built with html, css and javascript.

 ## other Context